 A work visa is required to work as a travelling waitress.

 6. Steps To Learn How To Become A Waiter In Australia

-With no formal qualifications needed, you can right away start your career as a waiter in Australia.
+You can start your career as a waiter in Australia without formal qualifications.

 Step 1: Complete A Relevant VET Qualification